QuantumMechanics/NEM-sdk/README.md

 - Simple transactions
 - Mosaic transactions
 - Encrypted, unencrypted and hex messaging
+- Create and audit Apostilles
+- Create and verify signatures
 - Helpers and formatting functions
 - 22 NIS API requests with promises
 - Commented code and examples